ovi1337/webpack-compact-bootstrap/README.md

-# Webpack boilerplate for Boostrap 4 with auto-clean of unused styles
+# Webpack boilerplate for Bootstrap 4 with auto-clean of unused styles

 ## Project setup